Buy a used car

 Engine size 1500

-A Skoda Octavia was once the least sophisticated of all the Volkswagen Group's family hatchback products.
-That wasn't the case by the time this MK3 model Octavia came along on 2013.
-Almost nothing was held back for this third generation version.
-It was still bigger and better value than most of its rivals, a Mondeo-sized medium range hatch for the price of a Focus-sized one.
-But the difference with this third generation design was that it was finally clever enough to change the way that cynics thought about Skoda.
+A Skoda Octavia was once one of the least sophisticated Volkswagen Group family hatchback products.
+Not any more.
+Almost nothing was held back for the third generation 'Type 5E' version originally launched in 2012 but then significantly updated in 2017.
+It's this improved version of the MK3 model (which sold between 2017 and early 2020) that we look at here from a used car buyer's perspective.
+Its unique selling points (as usual with an Octavia) lay in the fact that this car was bigger and better value than most of its rivals from this period, a Mondeo-sized medium range hatch for the price of a Focus-sized one.
+The difference with this updated MK3 design though, was that it was clever enough to change the way buyers thought about Skoda.
 Let's Czech it out as a used buy.

 Borrowing £7,500 on a Hire Purchase agreement over 48 months, a representative APR of 18.5% and a deposit of £0.00,